Lesser kiskadee: Taxonomy and systematics

 The lesser kiskadee was described by the German naturalist and explorer Hinrich Lichtenstein in 1823 and given the binomial name Lanius lictor, mistakenly placing it with the shrikes.
 It was later moved to genus Pitangus to join the great kiskadee (P. sulphuratus).
 As early as 1957 one author suggested that it belonged in its own genus.
 Its present genus Philohydor was introduced by the American ornithologist Wesley Edwin Lanyon in 1984.
 By 2001 some authors had adopted the movement of the lesser kiskadee to that genus.
 BirdLife International's Handbook of the Birds of the World adopted it in 2016 and the IOC by 2018.
-The North American Classification Committee of the American Ornithological Society and the Clements taxonomy adopted it in 2022 and the AOS South American Classification Committtee in early 2023.
+The North American Classification Committee of the American Ornithological Society and the Clements taxonomy adopted it in 2022 and the AOS South American Classification Committee in early 2023.

 The genus name Philohydor is from Ancient Greek philos for "-loving" and hudōr, "water".
 The specific epithet lictor is the Latin word for a magistrate's bodyguard who carried out sentences.

 The lesser kiskadee is the only member of its genus and has two subspecies, the nominate P. l. lictor (Lichtenstein, MHK, 1823) and P. l. panamensis (Bangs & Penard, TE, 1918).